Making Exercise Healthy Medicine

 Stimulants can have serious side effects of raised heart rate and blood pressure, erratic heart rhythms and chest pain, plus any of several nervous system effects like insomnia, tremors, anxiety, or seizures depending on dose, even if you have no history of heart trouble.
 Add coffee and cigarettes, with a few alcoholic drinks (to calm you), and any prescription medicines, it is a wonder that more people aren't suffering cardiovascular effects and road rage.

-What To Do Instead: If you think you need stimulant drugs, look at your health habits and determine why you don't function without them.
+What To Try Instead: If you think you need stimulant drugs, look at your health habits and determine why you don't function without them.
 Taking them can produce a vicious cycle of dependence and fatigue, and a cycle of being too stimulated to sleep well at night.
 A brisk walk or other short exercise will "pick you up" more than a candy bar or drug.
-For weight loss or to increase energy, it is safer and quicker to just go out and exercise.
+For weight loss or to increase energy, it is safer and quicker to try some suitable exercise.

 Nutrition

-Most people eat far more calories, fat, and simple sugar than they think.
-Candied yams, glazed vegetables, and buttered lima beans isn't "eating healthy vegetables" it's fat and sugar--bad for your teeth, bad for your heart, and bad for the rest of your body.
+Many people eat more calories, fat, and simple sugar than they think.
+Candied yams, glazed vegetables, and buttered lima beans isn't "eating healthy vegetables" it's fat and sugar--bad for your teeth, heart, and the rest of your body.
 A sweet drink with "added vitamins and calcium" is not a health food, it is sugar water.
 French fries and mashed potatoes are not "eating healthy vegetables."
-Ice cream and cream sauce is not ok because, "you need a little fat in your diet."
+Ice cream and cream sauce is not the healthiest because, "you need a little fat in your diet."

 You need oil in your car, too, but that much and the wrong kind will kill your engine.
 Even if you ate only steamed vegetables, grains, nuts, seeds, and fruit with no added oil, you would still get enough fat from natural, healthy plant oils.
 You'd have to eat only unhealthy sugary processed foods to exclude food fat, which many people seem to make an effort to do.